colekappel/Caltech-Summer-Project/README.md

 I changed the program to use pacific daylight time so that the live MATLAB programs I made show the current local time.
 At daylight savings time, you don’t necessarily need to switch the time to pacific standard time but if you don’t then just know that you will be getting the time stamp in pacific daylight time.

-**The Backup Sketch**

-**Metrology_RTC_only.ino** – This program is the same exact program as the program above but it uses a different method to set the time.
+**Metrology_RTC_only.ino** – This is the backup program in case an error is encountered with the first program.
+The program is the same exact program as the program above but it uses a different method to set the time.
 When you run this sketch, the time is pulled from the computer to set the time so all you have to do is uncomment #define SETTIME to set the time so there’s no need to worry about the time zone.
 The time will be set to the local time.
 However, in this sketch the time used to set the RTC is pulled from compilation of the program, which means that if you press the reset button in between uploading the time setting sketch and uploading the sketch with #define SETTIME commented then the time will reset to when the sketch was compiled meaning that the time will most likely be off by 5 or so minutes using this method unless you don’t press the reset button or disconnect the Arduino from power in between uploading the time setting sketch and uploading the data saving sketch.
 My suggestion is to only use this program if something goes wrong with Metrology_RTC_TimeServer.ino.

 Though, if something goes wrong with Metrology_RTC_TimeServer.ino, I would suggest contacting Tobias Schofield if he is around, as he helped me on the time server code in that program.
 Ask him if he can try to debug Metrology_RTC_TimeServer.ino for you.
 Tell him it’s the program that Cole helped make for KPIC and that you suspect that the time server went down.